 Comcast RISE Reaches Program’s Goal of Supporting 13,000 Small Businesses Hardest Hit by COVID-19

-As the two-year Comcast RISE program comes to its close, Comcast celebrates having provided over $110 million in monetary, marketing, and technology Grants to strengthen and empower small businesses owned by people of color and women

-An interactive map of recipients the program has helped Nationwide launched this month, encouraging consumers to patronize small businesses from the program

-NEW YORK, November 22, 2022–(BUSINESS WIRE)–Comcast Corporation announced today that Comcast RISE, an initiative created in 2020 to help strengthen and Empower small businesses hard hit by COVID-19, has met its goal of supporting 13,000 small businesses Nationwide by the program’s close at the end of 2022.
+NEW YORK–(BUSINESS WIRE)–Comcast Corporation announced today that Comcast RISE, an initiative created in 2020 to help strengthen and Empower small businesses hard hit by COVID-19, has met its goal of supporting 13,000 small businesses Nationwide by the program’s close at the end of 2022.

 Comcast RISE is one of several programs that Comcast has overseen as part of Project UP that is aimed at closing the digital divide and achieving digital equity.
 With the program’s commitment now fulfilled, Comcast looks forward to introducing a new phase of Comcast RISE in 2023, which will continue the company’s efforts and help an even broader range of small businesses, while continuing to focus on diversity, inclusion, and community investment.